Assign accounting codes

 Setting finance rules for rate plan charges

-When creating a rate plan charge, select the revenue recognition that you want to use with the charge:
+When creating a rate plan charge, select the revenue recognition rule that you want to use with the charge:

 Using discount specific accounting codes and rules to manage revenue